damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 ## List of Features (v1.0)

-The current version and its features were a consolidation from the developments made for the PSI contributions to the PREMIUM Phase-IV benchmark (the application of uncertainty propagation), the NUTHOS-11 conference (the application of the Morris method), and the NURETH-16 conference (the application of the Sobol' method).
+The current version and all its features were consolidated from the developments made for the PSI contributions to the PREMIUM Phase-IV benchmark (the application of uncertainty propagation), the NUTHOS-11 conference (the application of the Morris method), and the NURETH-16 conference (the application of the Sobol' method).
 All the aforementioned applications